Moahe/soundwoofer/README.md

 # soundwoofer
-A landing page for a company that is working on a Open-source impulse response library.
+A landing page for a company that is working on an Open-source impulse response library.

 https://www.soundwoofer.se/